captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 Look, do yourself a favor.
 Sign the non disclosure.
 Cash a check with a little weight to it.
-Live your life a happy man instead of --
+Live your life a happy man instead of—

 ---